georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

 **Step four: merging the branch**

  1. Merge the Pull Request:

  -On the pull request page, click the "Merge pull request" button.
  -Confirm the merge by clicking "Confirm merge."

 Pull Requests and Code Reviews:
 **What is a pull request in GitHub, and how does it facilitate code reviews and collaboration?
 Outline the steps to create and review a pull request.**

- *A pull request (PR)* in GitHub is a mechanism for a developer to notify team members that they have completed a feature or bug fix and are requesting that their changes be reviewed and potentially merged into the main codebase.
+ *A pull request (PR)* in GitHub is a mechanism for a developer to notify team members that they have completed a feature or bug fix and are requesting that their changes be reviewed and potentially merged into the main codebase (Rahman et al., 2014).

  **How pull requests facilitate code reviews and collaboration**

  1. Discussion and feedback

  PRs provide a platform for discussion about the changes.
 Team members can ask questions, provide feedback, and discuss the implementation details which leads to better communication and understanding among members

  2. Code review process